-The National Institute for Health and Care Excellence (NICE) updated the 2012 guideline in 2020; it addresses the diagnosis and management of epilepsy.
+The National Institute for Health and Care Excellence (NICE) updated the 2012 guideline in 2020).
+The clinical guideline addresses the diagnosis and management of epilepsy.
 The guideline state that VNS is indicated for use as an adjunctive therapy in reducing the frequency of seizures in adults who are refractory to antiepileptic medication but who are not suitable for resective surgery.
 This includes adults whose epileptic disorder is dominated by focal seizures (with or without secondary generalization) or generalized seizures.
-VNS is indicated for use as an adjunctive therapy in reducing the frequency of seizures in children and young people who are refractory to antiepileptic medication but who are not suitable for suitable for resective surgery.
-This includes children and young people whose epileptic disorder is dominated by focal seizures the seizures (with or without secondary generalization) or generalized seizures and young people whose epileptic disorder is dominated by focal seizures (with or without secondary generalization) or generalized seizures.
+VNS is indicated for use as an adjunctive therapy in reducing the frequency of seizures in children and young people who are refractory to antiepileptic medication but who are not suitable for resective surgery.
+This includes children and young people whose epileptic disorder is dominated by focal seizures (with or without secondary generalization) or generalized seizures.
 (NICE, 2019, 2016, 2012, 2004).

 The Washington State Health Authority (WSHA) published a report entitled Vagal Nerve Stimulation for Epilepsy and Depression in April 2020.
-The final evidence report states that "VNS appears to be an appropriate treatment option for adults and children with treatment-resistant epilepsy, but there is a lack of robust evidence on the effectiveness of VNS for TRD in adults.
+The final evidence report states: "VNS appears to be an appropriate treatment option for adults and children with treatment-resistant epilepsy, but there is a lack of robust evidence on the effectiveness of VNS for TRD in adults.
 The use of VNS is commonly associated with minor adverse events, such as coughing and voice alteration, which are often transient and tend to decrease over time.
 In some cases, adverse events can be minimized through adjustment of the stimulation parameters.
 However, if VNS equipment or its components fail, people can be exposed to rare, but serious harms."
 (WSHA, 2020).